tjma2001/message-client/README.md

 # message-client

+Install this package with NPM

+    npm install message-client

 This is a lightweight message client to be used when communicating with micro-services.
 The library is easy to use.

 You before you start make sure you have your RABBIT_HOST environment variable set.
 This should be in the following format: